santoshsaha84/automateSolution/Readme.txt

 Install Eclipse IDE
 Create Maven Project
 Add Selenium dependency from maven repository
-Add Testng dependency from testng repository
+Add Testng dependency from maven repository
 Add testng plugin and maven integration plugin from market place Convert project to testng that will create testng.xml Add maven maven-surefire-plugin and maven-compiler-plugin to POM